 Midweight baselayer bottoms= This kind of base layer is very comfortable and keeps you warm without producing excessive sweat.
 The materials are very good and come for both men and for females.

-Trekking trousers & Shorts= Trekking trousers are made of various types of nylon which makes it very strong.
+Trekking trousers & Shorts= Trekking trousers are made of various types of nylon which makes them very strong.
 They are very durable even while walking on rough roads or hiking or trekking.
-These trekking trousers are very flexible which makes comfortable when stretching and walking.
+These trekking trousers are very flexible which makes them comfortable when stretching and walking.
 It also protects you from getting small injuries.